Why do you not give grades?

 What is the discipline of habit formation so important to Covenant Christian School?

 At Covenant Christian School, we instill in our students the discipline of good habit formation.
 According to Charlotte Mason, “The habits of the child produce the character of the man…Every day, every hour, parents [teachers] are either passively or actively forming those habits in their children upon which, more than upon anything else, future character and conduct depend.”

 So the question for any school to ponder is not Are we teaching our students habits?
 The question is Which habits are we teaching our students?
 At Covenant Christian school we are intentional about the discipline of habit formation in order to disciple our students toward godly character and service.

 Why do you offer half day Kindergarten?

 Covenant Christian School encourages parents to preserve a true childhood for their young children, including time in the morning for academic pursuits and time after lunch to play, explore, and be a kid!

-For parents whose schedules require full day Kindergarten, it is a joy for us to offer our inspirational Charlotte Mason Afternoons program as the second half of our full day Kindergarten option.
+For parents whose schedules require full-day Kindergarten, it is a joy for us to offer our inspirational Charlotte Mason Afternoons program as the second half of our full day Kindergarten option.
 We believe you will find a happy and healthy child that arrives home each afternoon – a student enriched with ideas that spark his or her imagination and developmentally appropriate experiences, lacking the stresses often placed on youngsters in other environments.
-We hope this will be a blessing for your family.
+We hope this will be a blessing to your family.